freeCodeCamp/freeCodeCamp/docs/style-guide-for-guide-articles.md

 ## Curriculum Challenge Solutions

-When proposing a solution for curriculum challenge related article, the full code should be given.
+When proposing a solution for a curriculum challenge related article, the full code should be given.
 This includes all the original seed code plus any changes needed to pass the all the challenge's tests.

 ## Attributions